Topics Covered in this blog:

 If large fibroids (those over 10 cm) are left untreated, they may grow even larger and potentially rupture or degenerate.
 Large fibroids can distort your uterus’ shape and cause damage to surrounding organs, such as your bladder and bowel.
 In some cases, large fibroids can also impact fertility.
 We typically recommend removing this size of fibroid.

-Any fibroid size can eventually cause problems, though.
+Any fibroid size can eventually cause problems.
 If left untreated, fibroid symptoms can become progressive, getting worse over time.
 It is important to treat fibroids early on to live a healthy, full life.
 Fibroid symptoms like heavy bleeding, frequent urination, pain during sex, fatigue caused by anemia, pelvic pain, etc., can negatively impact your life.
 It’s important to remember that fibroids affect both your mental and physical health.
 If heavy, prolonged periods, or any other symptoms take control over your decisions, it’s time to find treatment.

 Do Large Fibroids Make My Tummy Look Bigger?

-Without a proper diagnosis by a fibroid specialist, it is tough to determine your fibroid’s size.
+Without a proper diagnosis by a fibroid specialist, it is difficult to determine your fibroid’s size.
 Some larger fibroids may make the abdominal or belly area protrude outwards, similar to pregnancy.
 This can sometimes be a visible indicator that you have larger fibroids.
 Your doctor will use an ultrasound or magnetic-resonance imaging (MRI) to diagnose your fibroids.

 Once diagnosed, they will work with you to create a treatment plan you feel confident with.
 If you know you have a large fibroid and are experiencing worsening symptoms, it’s time to schedule an appointment with a fibroid specialist.

-Location of fibroids is another factor that can cause your stomach to extend.
 Suserosal fibroids grow on the outside of the uterus, which allows them to press against other organs.
 They can also cause bloating, which may make your stomach look bigger.

 What Size Fibroids Need Surgery?